 Aside from public infrastructure projects, many projects involve the conversion of some type of raw material or fuel into a usable or transportable product (e.g., liquefied natural gas, refined products, metals and electricity).
 The agreements under which the raw material or fuel is supplied to the project are critical to its success and must assure a supply throughout the loan term.

 iv Offtake agreements

 At the back side of most projects, a product is produced that must be monetised in order to generate project cash flow.
-Again, these agreements (and the credit of the offtaker) are critical to the success of the project and must assure cash flow throughout the loan term.
+Again, these agreements (and the credit of the offtaker) are critical to the success of the project and (in general, where there is no large, recognised liquid market for the product) must assure cash flow throughout the loan term.

 v Construction agreements

 The principal purpose for most project financing is the construction of the project.
 During construction, lenders must advance most if not all of the project finance funding prior to having a finished project that can generate revenues to repay the loans.
 Certainty of project completion and construction price, and coverage for cost overruns, if any, will be major focuses of the project lenders.
 A single engineering, procurement and construction contractor may 'wrap' project risk under one agreement, or some services and goods may be separately supplied.
 In either case, the greater the risk to the project, the more likely it is that the lenders will insist on some level of recourse to project sponsors during the construction phase.

 The quality of the operator and its effectiveness in operating the project are key concerns of lenders.
 A project that is operated poorly will suffer mechanical breakdowns, government fines and potentially mandated shutdowns, and low productivity.
 All of these threaten the cash flow upon which the lenders depend.